 - Help each other develop methods and skills for solving problems

-Contact your local senior services agency or your local OSU Extension Service office to find out a support groups in your community.
-For information on how to form a support group go to:
+Contact your local senior services agency or your local OSU Extension Service office to find out a support groups in your community, or go to to the Aging and Disability Resource Connection and enter your zip code or county and the keyword "grandchildren" in the search box.

 Grandparenting from a Distance